-The permitting process for the K2 Project is well advanced.
-The water abstraction licence, works approval and mining proposal has been approved for dewatering of K2 Open Pit and Underground.
-The Mining Proposal with respect to the underground mining operation of K2 has been lodged with the Department of Mines and Petroleum of Western Australia.
-Further updates will be provided upon approval of relevant statutory permitting.
+The works approval and mining proposal has been approved for dewatering of the K2 Open Pit and Underground.
+The water abstraction licence is due to be granted in the current quarter.
+The Mining Proposal with respect to the underground mining operation of K2 has also been approved.